MR

 • Rewards: N/A

-The MBNA True Line Mastercard is one of Canada’s best low-interest credit card in Canada, having 12.99% interest rates on purchase and balance transfers.
+The MBNA True Line Mastercard is one of Canada’s best low-interest credit cards in Canada, having 12.99% interest rates on purchase and balance transfers.

-That said, the card offers 12 months promotional offer of 0% interest rate on balance transfers.
+That said, the card offers 12 monthly promotional offers of 0% interest rate on balance transfers.

 Pros

-• It has low interest rate of 12.99% that won’t change
+• It has a low interest rate of 12.99% that won’t change

 • Doesn’t have income requirements to qualify